CodeEditApp/CodeEditSourceEditor/Sources/CodeEditSourceEditor/Documentation.docc/Documentation.md

 ## Syntax Highlighting

-``CodeEditTextView`` uses `tree-sitter` for syntax highlighting.
-A list of already supported languages can be found [here](https://github.com/CodeEditApp/CodeEditTextView/issues/15).
+``CodeEditSourceEditor`` uses `tree-sitter` for syntax highlighting.
+A list of already supported languages can be found [here](https://github.com/CodeEditApp/CodeEditSourceEditor/issues/15).

 New languages need to be added to the [CodeEditLanguages](https://github.com/CodeEditApp/CodeEditLanguages) repo.